Polish mezzo-soprano Wanda Franek is combining impressive dark tone color of her voice with masterful interpretations.

 In the 2016/2017 season she debuted as Mercedes in the premiere production of Carmen and as Suzuki in Madama Butterfly at the Castle Opera in Szczecin.
 She returned to the Polish National Opera as the Old woman in The Haunted Manor.
 In May 2017 Miss Franek debuted in the role of Lola in P. Mascagni’s Cavalleria rusticana at the inauguration of the XIX Ada Sari International Vocal Artistry Festival in Nowy Sącz.

 In the 2017/2018 season Wanda Franek debuted in the parts of Arete and Ksieni in the premiere production of L. Różycki’s Eros i Psyche at the Polish National Opera.
 In November 2017 she sung for the first time the part of Mistress Quickly at the Royal Liverpool Philharmonic in a dramatized version of G. Verdi’s Falstaff.
+She has also returned as Mercedes to the Castle Opera in Szczecin.
 Another debut this season will be the part of Smeton in G. Donizetti’s Anna Bolena at the Krakow Opera.
-She will also return as Mercedes to the Castle Opera in Szczecin.

 Miss Franek has performed extensively as soloist with Sinfonia Varsovia, the Polish Radio Symphony Orchestra, the Johann Strauss Chamber Orchestra, the Chamber Orchestra „Collegium Musicum”, the Lower Silesia Philharmonic Orchestra, Musicae Antiquae Collegium Varsoviense, the UMFC Chamber Orchestra, the Podlasie Philharmonic Orchestra, Capella Gedanensis, Sinfonia Iuventus, and many others in Poland, United Kingdom, Germany and Norway.